 If you are concerned by the shape of your baby’s head, our blog post on classifying plagiocephaly can help you determine if they are showing symptoms of flat head syndrome.
 We recommend booking a free pre-assessment as there is currently no international standard system for plagiocephaly measurement, so diagnosis is typically based on observation measurements and clinical judgement.

 Self-Correction through Repositioning

 Mild cases of flat head syndrome tend to correct themselves naturally over the course of the early months of life.
-These cases include deformities that have occurred in the womb, during birth, or after the baby is born.
+These cases include deformities that have occurred at various stages of pregnancy and birth, or after the baby is born.
 After noticing flat head syndrome in their baby, parents are advised to begin repositioning techniques straight away to increase the chances of self-correction.

 There are, however, instances such as more severe deformities and older ages where repositioning techniques are unsuccessful.
 If repositioning hasn’t corrected your baby’s head shape, it is unlikely that the condition will correct by itself.
 At this stage, we recommend making an appointment with a specialist clinician for an assessment and advice regarding further treatment.
 Due to the short window of time a baby’s head is malleable, we strongly advise that repositioning techniques are put into action as soon as flat head syndrome is spotted, and that an appointment is made as soon as possible if the repositioning is not working.